Saddle Rock, New York: History

 The area now consisting of the Village of Saddle Rock was, like the rest of the Great Neck Peninsula, originally inhabited by the Matinecock Native Americans.
 The first European settlers arrived in the area during the 17th century.
-The Village of Saddle Rock is so named for an offshore boulder that gives the appearance of a saddle, first noted on a map in 1658, during these early years of European settlement.
+In 1658, during these early years of European settlement, an offshore boulder that gives the appearance of a saddle, was first noted on maps, leading to the name "Saddle Rock" being used to describe the area.

 The village is also home to a historic mill.
 Officially known as the Saddle Rock Grist Mill, it was built circa 1700 and is located inside a small cove that opens onto Little Neck Bay off Long Island Sound.
-The mill is listed in the National Register of Historic Places and is the oldest continually operating tidal grist mill in the United States.
-The mill is now owned and operated by Nassau County as a working museum open to the public.
-The mill has been restored to its mid-19th-century appearance and is located on Grist Mill Lane.
+The mill is listed in the National Register of Historic Places and is the oldest tidal grist mill in the United States.
+The mill was operated as a living museum from the 1970’s to 2005.
+The mill is now owned by Nassau County, but the museum has been closed since 2005 and is in need of repairs.
+The mill was restored to its mid-19th-century appearance in the 1950’s and again in the 1970’s and is located on Grist Mill Lane.

 The first Mayor of Saddle Rock was Roswell Eldridge, who was appointed "Acting Mayor" after he had incorporated his own private estate as the Village of Saddle Rock in 1911.

 In 1926, Eldridge's wife, Louise Udall Skidmore Eldridge, officially became the first female Mayor of Saddle Rock, and reportedly the first female Mayor in the state of New York.
 Louise Eldridge served as Mayor from 1926 until her death in 1947.
 She was also the last private individual to own the grist mill.

+In 2012, the incumbent Mayor, Dan Levy, had been assaulted in Saddle Rock Village Hall following the village's October board meeting by a former Trustee candidate who had lost his election; Levy suffered a broken arm and left shoulder, and the suspect was arrested after he turned himself in.